 So too with Beacon Pilates.
 A fixture in Beacon for people who needed to get firm, strong, and toned, Beacon Pilates faced a major business change when they needed to move from its original location.
 The thing about change is, it often produces unexpected positive results - the Silver Lining, if you will.
 Beacon Pilates' owner, Juliet Harvey, reached out to A Little Beacon Blog to advertise the studio's change in our Classes for Adults Guide program, but the change is so much more than a simple location swap.
 So we reached out to Juliet to see if she had found a Silver Lining, and it turns out, there were several.
 This is the beauty of owning and running a small business.
 Especially one in Beacon, which is filled with so many talented people.

 Sometimes a change like this produces unexpected results.
 What can you tell us?

 I loved my old space.
 It was almost more like my home than my house!
 But yes, there have been many silver linings.

 ALBB: So that our readers can piece everyone together - Luc and Jason own the white building on Hanna Lane that is famous in its own right, but got famous again after hanging the welcome sign.
-Jason is married to Ella's Bellas' owner Carley, and LNJ Tech Services also did custom design work to Ella's Bellas, including the really cool whisk-inspired light fixtures.
-It's fun to know who is behind building some of these styles that have come to define Beacon.
+Jason is married to Ella's Bellas' owner Carley, and LNJ Tech Services also did custom design work at Ella's Bellas, including making the really cool whisk-inspired light fixtures.
+It's fun to know who is behind some of these visual touches that have come to define Beacon.